dotran/thrift-demo/README.md

 ```

 Install Angular.js dependencies
-In another terminal window
+In another terminal window, assuming you are in the base folder of the project

 ```
-cd ../client && npm install
+cd client && npm install && bower install
 ```

 ###Configuration
-Please refer to the **config.json** file to change the configuration of your services
+Please refer to the ``config.json`` file to change the configuration of your services

+If the webserver configuration is changed please also change the ``client/config.json`` file accordingly

 ###Run
 ####MongoDB: